Top 5 Foodie Experiences in Tuscany

 Nothing quite captures an ideal foodie destination like a trip to the Tuscan countryside.
 Sample some of the region’s most famous Italian cuisine as you admire the rolling Tuscan hills and stroll through the cobbled streets in search of the best panini’s and gelato in Firenze, Siena, and Tuscany’s gorgeous hillside towns.
 Between strolling through vineyards, seeing premium olives pressed into olive oil and testing the mouthwatering famous dishes in friendly cucinas—an unforgettable culinary experience awaits you in Tuscany.
 And in that spirit, we’ve rounded up our favorite Tuscan culinary experiences (besides simply dining at the local trattoria) to navigate your mouthwatering food tour in one of our favorite Italian regions.

-#1 Explore Florence’s Food Markets and Sample Local Wares and Fares
+#1 Explore Florence’s Food Markets

 #2 Visit a Local Shepard’s Farm in the Tuscan Countryside